-Public, patient and carer voice in research
+Public, patient and carer voice

 Researchers want to learn from the knowledge patients and carers have gained from living with a condition, or through caring for someone with a condition.
 Their lived experiences of being on the receiving end of health and social care can contribute to how future research is undertaken.
 This can, in the longer-term, shape and improve how care is provided.